 Under settings, on your smartphone, there is an option of “forcing” phone to check if there are any updates out there.
-Impatiently waiting for new firmware, people often molest that refresh button not not knowing that wouldn’t help them much.
-This only helps if you get a new phone from a retailer and it was sitting on a shelf for some time, while update came out or when a new batch of updates is ready to be release (read bellow).
+Impatiently waiting for new firmware, people often molest that refresh button not knowing that wouldn’t help them much.
+This only helps if you get a new phone from a retailer and it was sitting on a shelf for some time, while update came out or when a new batch of updates is ready to be released (read below).

 As Google engineer Dan Morrill, explained the situation with new Android builds:

 Rollouts are conducted in phases.
 Typically they start at 1% of devices for around 24 – 48 hours; we watch the return rates and resulting device check-ins and error reports (if any), and make sure nothing looks wrong before sending it to more.
 Then typically it goes to 25%, 50%, 100% over the course of a week or two.

 What the percentages mean is that when your device checks in, it has a 1% chance (for example) of being offered the OTA.
 If it doesn’t (randomly) get an offer, it will never get an offer until the next batch.

 IOW, once your device checks in and gets turned down, that’s it until the next batch.
 Mashing on the “check for updates” button just causes your device to check in again, and get automatically turned down again.
 Think about how that makes your device feel!
 WON’T SOMEONE PLEASE THINK OF THE PHONES?!